furkanbogaci/ilkwebsayfas-/README.md

-# ilkwebsayfasi
+# It's first website.
-Kodluyoruz Kapsamında yaptığım ilk web sayfası
+I'm trying to learn web development.
+This is my first website.